dentist in detroit, MI

 What is a Dental Cleaning?

-A dental cleaning is a preventive procedure designed to maintain or enhance oral health.
+A professional dental cleaning is a preventive procedure designed to maintain or enhance oral health.
 This service is crucial in keeping your smile bright and preventing diseases.
 During the cleaning, the dentist removes plaque, tartar, and stains that have accumulated on your teeth.
 Regular cleanings are essential for maintaining healthy teeth and ensuring a beautiful smile for the long term.

 The Dental Cleaning Procedure